Department of Computer Science - A.B.

 Integrated Science Sequence

-Some possible areas for interdisciplinary study are: mathematics, music, art, economics, electrical engineering, molecular biology, neurosciences, and linguistics.
+Some possible areas for interdisciplinary study are: mathematics, music, art, economics, electrical and computer engineering, molecular biology, neurosciences, and linguistics.

 Many Princeton undergraduates view their four years at Princeton as an opportunity to gain an education before immersing themselves in rigorous training for careers in law, business, or medicine.
 Computer science students are no exception.
 Through the choice of electives, students may create a specialized interdisciplinary program or a broad program with computer science as the core of pre-professional study.
 The former requires consultation with advisers in the related disciplines to determine what constitutes a reasonable cognate specialization, and the latter is constrained by the requirement of a coherent program of concentration.